-Meet some of the sweetest and wickedest witches in comics and graphic novels perfect for tweens, teens, and adults.
+Meet some of the sweetest and wickedest witches in comics and graphic novels, perfect for tweens, teens, and adults.

 Basil and Oregano by Melissa Capriglione

+Do you love fiction books about cooking?
 At the prestigious Porta Bella Magiculinary Academy, cooking prowess and magical ability go hand in hand.

-Arabella also needs to be number one in order to meet her mother’s high standards, so Basil has to get over the pesky crush she has on Arabella and beat her in every competition.
+Now attending her senior year, Basil Eyres is determined to be the top student.
+In fact, she needs to secure the top spot, or she’ll lose her scholarship.
+Her focus is about to be thrown, however, thanks to the arrival of Arabella Oregano – daughter of the world-famous chef Ametrine Oregano.
+Arabella also needs to be number one to meet her mother’s high standards, so Basil has to get over the pesky crush she has on Arabella and beat her in every competition.

 The cuteness of these queer comic book witches is off the charts.
 Anyone who has ever felt the pressure to succeed in high school will have a lot to relate to here.
+Each colorful character jumps off the page, and the world they live in is vibrant and creative.
+All of the food they prepare will have you ravenous by the end.
+When it comes to strong comics with LGBTQ+ characters, Basil and Oregano is truly a recipe for success!

 Read Basil and Oregano: Amazon | Goodreads